 In a similar experiment, mice were induced to develop chronic fatigue syndrome by undergoing daily forced swimming for 21 days, and then subjected to a series of stress tests that evaluated their mobility and anxiety levels.
 Shilajit was administered prior to the induction of chronic fatigue syndrome in some of the animals.

-The results of this study showed that un-supplemented animals experienced prolonged immobility, decreased climbing behaviours, and increased anxiety.
+The results of this study showed that un-supplemented animals experienced prolonged immobility, decreased climbing behaviors, and increased anxiety.
 Supplemented mice did not demonstrate these deleterious changes.
 The supplemented animals also showed no signs of the chronic fatigue syndrome-induced mitochondrial oxidation stress seen in control animals.
-This study provides further demonstration of shilajit’s energy-boosting capabilities, and hints at the exciting neuro-behavioural effects seen in other studies.
+This study provides further demonstration of shilajit’s energy-boosting capabilities, and hints at the exciting neuro-behavioral effects seen in other studies.

 Why Such Dramatic Results?

 The answer lies in components found in shilajit that work synergistically with CoQ10 such as fulvic acid and related humic substances.

 Fulvic acid stimulates mitochondrial energy transfer and makes mitochondrial extraction of energy more efficient, while humid substances speed the transfer of electrons along the electron transport chain, enhancing its efficiency.

 Ultimately, these actions give shilajit properties similar to a fuel supplement for a car engine: They make the entire energy-production apparatus run more efficiently, with fewer waste products and destructive effects.
 This keeps mitochondria in a youthful, more potent condition that allows them to deliver cleaner energy, in larger amounts, and with less wear and tear.
 This powerfully opposes the age-promoting effects of mitochondrial burnout.